 Due to the Covid-19 pandemic, the Young Ambassadors Programme 2021 will take place in an online format.
-The programme will be a series of twelve 90-minutes sessions in English, held between the 9 and 18 July 2021.
+The programme will be a series of 90-minutes sessions in English, held between the 9 July and 29 August 2021.

 - To train and equip young people with practical tools and deeper sensitivity to the diverse perspectives of others

 - To develop a network of young people who are committed to positive change in their communities

 - To create opportunities for further cooperation and collaboration and follow-up activities between participants and alumni

 - To contribute to and promote a richer mutual understanding of beliefs, values, identity, history and cultures through a collective learning experience

 - A training programme that supports your efforts to transform your community and equips you with tools for social change, dialogue and peacebuilding

 - An opportunity to grow in your understanding of social transformation and commitment on the basis of (self-)reflection

 - The opportunity to become part of a European-based community of young changemakers and friends who are working towards change, starting with themselves, and supporting each other in this process